aafrieso/PlanPro-front-end/README.md

 Link to deployment here

-Link to plannning materials here
+## [Check out our PlanPro planning materials here]

-# Technologies Used
+## Technologies Used

 List of technologies used here

-# Credits
+## Credits

-# Ice Box 🧊
+## Ice Box 🧊

+* Add a calendar to the planding page
+* Create a form for meals and recipes
+* Add drag and drop functionality to tasks
+* Add the ability to use a pomodoro timer